Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

-While \texttt{IndexedSum} reduces memory overhead and is significantly faster than naive PyTorch, it still incurs global memory traffic for local computations.
-In contrast, our system uses forward-mode AD, confines all computation to registers and shared memory, and performs only one global read (mesh data) and one write (gradients and Hessians).
-This architectural difference leads to a \textbf{6.2$\mathbf{\times}$ speedup} over \texttt{IndexedSum} on meshes with $\approx1M$ vertices.
+While \texttt{IndexedSum} reduces memory overhead and is significantly faster than naive PyTorch, it still performs local derivative computations through global memory accesses.
+In contrast, our system uses forward-mode AD to keep all local computation in registers and shared memory, issuing only a single global read (mesh data) and a single global write (gradients and Hessians).
+As illustrated in Figure~\ref{fig:ms_breakdown}, this design reduces differentiation cost enough to shift the bottleneck to the linear solver and leads to a \textbf{5.1$\times$ speedup} over \texttt{IndexedSum} on meshes with approximately $10^6$ vertices.

+We also study the overhead of patch construction.
+Generally, patch construction time is negligible and amounts to approximately 50 ms for a mesh with one million vertices.
+This preprocessing cost is incurred once at initialization and is amortized across all subsequent iterations of the simulation or optimization.
+We also study performance as a function of patch size, defined as the target number of faces provided to the $k$-means algorithm.
+The inset shows the differentiation time, including derivative computation and accumulation into the global Hessian, for different meshes and different patch sizes.
+We observe that beyond a moderate patch size (around 256 faces), performance becomes largely insensitive to this parameter.
+Based on this result, we choose a target patch size of 512 as the default for all applications.